I. Definitions

 “Investment Consultant” means an Agent who provides advice and consulting with regards to the investment of the Funds’ assets, as well as periodic updates on the Funds’ performance, along with quantitative and qualitative assessments of each Fund Manager.

-“SIP&P” or “Statement of Investment Policies and Procedures” means this Statement of Investment Policies and Procedures for the Funds.
+“SIP&P” or “Statement of Investment Policies and Procedures” means this Statement of Investment Policies and Procedures for the Funds as amend from time to time.

 “Spending Policy” means the policy by which the annual flow of funds from the Funds to the operating budget of StFX is determined, as set out in Section IX of this SIP&P.